 What is a Serpentine Belt?

-A serpentine belt, also called an accessory belt or fan belt, is the main engine belt that you see when you open up the hood of your car.
+A serpentine belt, also called a drive belt, fan belt, or accessory belt, is the main engine belt that you see when you open up the hood of your car.
 These belts are easily identifiable by their distinct ridges that run the length of the belt on one side.
 The ridges help maintain grip when turning the accessory pulleys.

 Engine accessories need to get their power from somewhere, and it may surprise you to learn that that place is not the battery.
 As your engine runs, the spinning motion of the crankshaft is transferred to each of the accessory pulleys via the serpentine belt.